voronianski/esnextbin/README.md

-# esnextb.in
+# ESNextBin

-> Prototype JavaScript programs in the browser with ESNext (a.k.a ES2015) syntax and features, using modules from NPM.
+> Prototype browser programs with ESNext (a.k.a ES2015) syntax & latest features, also using modules from NPM.

+## How it works?